-SamCart is a shopping cart platform that is very similar to ThriveCart but with a few distinct differences.
+SamCart is a shopping cart platform similar to ThriveCart but with a few distinct differences.

 It was built by Brian Moran, founder of TrainBaseball.com and “Get 10,000 Fans” as a way to provide his own businesses with the perfect shopping cart software (with all the features that he found lacking in other solutions).

 Right now, SamCart is one of the largest companies in the world serving thousands of customers, many of whom are big names in their respective industries.
 In addition, they’ve launched CreatorU, which is a great place to learn various skills from top-notch online entrepreneurs.

 Some of the key features of SamCart are: